frederic-perez/AmE-dictionary/dictionary.md

 __jumble__ An untidy collection or pile of things. _It was a real emotional jumble for me._
 __junket__ _The championship game junket._
 __kabobs__
-__keepsake__ :two: _n_ A small item kept in memory of the person who gave it or originally owned it. _Syn_ memento, token of remembrance, souvenir, reminder. _There is no doubt about which nation will have the most bright and shiny keepsakes._ _Visit SFGate.com/keepsakes today!_
+__keepsake__ :two: _n_ A small item kept in memory of the person who gave it or originally owned it. _Syn_ memento, token of remembrance, souvenir, reminder _There is no doubt about which nation will have the most bright and shiny keepsakes._ _Visit SFGate.com/keepsakes today!_
 __kilter__ _off-kilter_
 __kingdom come__ _Informal_ __1__ The next world: _a bomb that could blow us to kingdom come._ __2__ The end of time: _You can complain till kingdom come, but it won't help._
 __kiosk → pharmacy kiosk__